zhakamizhako/VRCOpenWorldMovementLogic/OWML_README.md

 	- You may have forgotten to remove 'static' from other gameobjects.
 Please uncheck Static on these objects.
 An easy fix would be selecting everything, check static, then uncheck static and apply it for the child objects.
 	- These objects may be not under the Map Object.
 Please put these objects under the Map Object.

+- My plane randomly respawns as I dive!
+	- You forgot to set the respawn height.
+Select the VRC Scene Descriptor, set the respawn height to -9999999.

 - Why are my particles weird whenever i fly further?
 	- Please check if these particles' Simulation Space are in **Custom** and if the Custom Simulation Space in the **Map Object**

 - Why are my weapons (AAM, AGM, Bombs) acting weird as I fire them and fly further?
 	- Please check DFUNC_AAM, DFUNC_AGM, DFUNC_BOMB on your aircrafts and make sure the World Parent is set to **Map Object**

+- Why do I see capsules following other players?
+	- You might've left the **Show Debug Player Pos** checked in the UIScript.
+Uncheck it.

+- Why is my avatar shaking really badly when I'm walking around a large terrain tile?
+	- This is caused by a different kind of floating point error for avatar bones on **HUGE** colliders.
+A workaround for it would be placing smaller box colliders on the areas where you expect people to walk (e.g. airports, tarmac, runways.).

 - Why is it still jiggly?
 	- Please check whether if the OWMLScript is in the Udon Extension Behaviours list in the Sacc Entity.
 Make sure that you are not missing any of the required parameters.

+- Can I implement teleportation?
+    - Teleportation is currently experimental at the moment due to the way how the system works.
+An enhancement script will be provided over time.

+- Why do I see a spam of UdonSharp Errors saying Source C# Script on xxxxx (UdonSharp.UdonSharpProgramAsset) is null?
+    - It could be that you've downloaded the entire repository instead of using the releases tag.
+Please use the release [here.](https://github.com/zhakamizhako/VRCOpenWorldMovementLogic/releases)
+    - You forgot to migrate your project to the new Udonsharp.
+This project however, has been tested with the new releases of UdonSharp & VRCSDK.

 - Why is x x x x ?
 	- Please contact me via Discord: ZhakamiZhako#2147 or Twitter: @ZZhako

 ---
+## Notes

-Map - Contains your 'map'.
+**Map** - Contains your 'map'.
 Make sure you place all your aircraft, terrains, airbases and everything that has to be involved that is part of the 'map' inside.

-PlayerParent - This will be the target parent object of an aircraft once you've entered in an aircraft.
+**PlayerParent** - This will be the target parent object of an aircraft once you've entered in an aircraft.
 Make sure it is assigned here when you setup OWML from scratch on your aircrafts (as Target Parent)

-PlayerUI - Insert PlayerUIScript in here.
+**PlayerUI** - Insert PlayerUIScript in here.
 It will be one of the global scripts that will manage your local player.

-Spawn - Insert the ZHK_PlayerRespawnHandler in here.
+**Spawn** - Insert the ZHK_PlayerRespawnHandler in here.
 This will serve as the player's reset trigger when respawning.
 An important note is this MUST NOT BE INSIDE THE MAP OBJECT as it will alter the player's original spawn coordinates and may cause undesirable results.

 ---
 ## Components
 The components here below are merely descriptions and a table of 'requirements'.
 You may not need to reassign some of them (apart from the ZHK_OpenWorldMovementLogic) if you are using the scene or the existing prefab.

-**Player UI Script**
+### Player UI Script

 |In Prefab?|Required| Item | Description |
 |---|---| --- | --- |